S4ND1X/PacmanGo/README.md

 This is a simple Pacman game, you can use the arrow keys to move the Pacman and the WASD keys to move the ghosts.

-If you want to play with more enemies, you can use the command line argument `-n`
+If you want to play with more enemies, you set the number of enemies in the command line.

-    go run main.go -n 5
+    go run main.go < 1 - 12 >

 If you die terminal process will be ended and you can start again by running the application again.

     go run main.go

+If you want to end the game press the `esc` key.

 <p align="right">(<a href="#top">back to top</a>)</p>